SEARCH

 CreateSpace Independent Publishing (2016)

 If you’re new to working with taxonomies but need a functional primer, this would be a great book to start with.
 In its modest 180 pages, the author does an excellent job of defining the practice of taxonomy (organizing terms), provides a range of examples, and walks through both creating controlled vocabularies from scratch, editing existing ones for local needs, thinking through synonyms and localization challenges, and the workflow of eventually tagging content.
-While the topic is more niche than others on this book list, it’s still easy to pick out without—and in fact written for—people without an existing and deep understanding of taxonomy and metadata work and provides an accessibly formal but not textbook-style read.
+While the topic is more niche than others on this book list, it’s still easy to pick up without an existing understanding of taxonomy and metadata.